-First Six Weeks Community Conversations: Resident Assistants must regularly connect with residents having both formal and informal interactions.
+Community Conversations Map: To build successful and strong residential communities, it is imperative that Resident Assistants regularly connect with residents having both formal and informal interactions.
 In fact, this is a hallmark of the position and is usually the most rewarding part of the role.
 What RAs learn from these interactions is crucial to the development of community both on the floor and in the building.
 Regularly and consistently sharing this information with the full staff is also essential as RAs can help connect residents from across the building and area to help develop new friendships and networks.
-The First Six Weeks Community Conversations helps provide a "face to the name" and provides recognition for the community development efforts and conversations RAs are already having.
+The Community Conversations Map helps provide a "face to the name" and provides recognition for the community development efforts and conversations RAs are already having.